bminer/node-blade/README.md

 "Blade's blood is the key" :P Sorry...
 I had to...

-This is *not* the Blade templating engine developed by [Laravel](http://laravel.com/).
+This is *NOT* the Blade templating engine developed by [Laravel](http://laravel.com/).
-I blame Laravel for choosing the same name and for creating any confusion.
+Laravel Blade was added in Sept, 2011; whereas, I did not begin development on Blade until May, 2012.
+Nevertheless, I still blame Laravel for choosing the same name and for creating any confusion.

 Table of Contents
 -----------------